open-telemetry/opentelemetry.io/content/en/docs/languages/php/context.md

 ### Asynchronous context

-For asynchronous PHP programming, for example `Swoole` or the Fiber-based `Revolt` event loop, there can be multiple active `Context`s, but still only one active context per execution context.
+For asynchronous PHP programming, for example `Swoole` or the Fiber-based `Revolt` event loop, there can be multiple active contexts, but still only one active context per execution context.

-For fiber-based implementations, `Context` will be associated with the active fiber, and will fork, switch and be destroyed as appropriate by hooking in to PHP's fiber initialization, forking and destruction handlers.
+For fiber-based implementations, `Context` is associated with the active fiber, and forks, switches and is destroyed as appropriate by hooking into PHP's fiber initialization, forking, and destruction handlers.

-For other async implementations, custom context storage may be needed to interoperate correctly.
+For other async implementations, custom context storage might be needed to interoperate correctly.
 Check the [registry](/ecosystem/registry/?language=php) for storage implementations.